The Excel FormulaText function returns a formula as a text string.

 The Excel FormulaText function is used in cell C1 of the following spreadsheet, to display the formula from cell B4.

-Further details and examples of the Excel FormulaText function are provided on the Microsoft Office website
+For further details and examples of the Excel FormulaText function, see the Microsoft Office website

 If you get an error from the Excel FormulaText function, this is likely to be one of the following: